 1. "The United Nations system of collective security has failed in resolving conflicts."
 Using sources A-E, show how far the evidences support this statement.
-SECTION B: ESSAY QUESTION You must answer 3 questions from this section. - 2.
-Assess the causes and impact of the Berlin Blockade in the development of the Cold War in Europe. - 3.
+1 SECTION B: ESSAY QUESTION You must answer 3 questions from this section. - 2.
+Assess the impact of the Berlin Blockade in the development of the Cold War in Europe. - 3.
 "The Revisionist School of thought on the origins of the Cold War was essentially flawed."
-Discuss. - Assess the following, "The decision to establish the Special Economic Zone (SEZ), more than any other reforms, was responsible for China's post-1978 economic growth." - 5.
+Discuss. - 4.
+Assess the following, "The decision to establish the Special Economic Zones (SEZ) was most responsible for China's economic growth." - 5.
 "The oil crisis brought the golden age of capitalism to an abrupt halt."
 To what extent do you agree with this statement? - 6.
 "The aftermath of the 1948 partition of Palestine marked the outbreak of the Arab-Israeli conflict."
 Discuss The End